 X-Plane GNS430 (FPS friendly)

 Realistic behavior compared to the real airplane.
 Realistic weight and balance.
 Tested by several pilots for maximum accuracy.
+Included in the package

 Windows XP - Vista - 7 -10 or MAC OS 10.10 (or higher) or Linux